 Mausoleum of Khoja Ahmed Yasawi

-But Timur was an exemplary intellectual and strategist, who understood the power of religion and art.
+Timur was also an exemplary intellectual and strategist, who understood the power of religion and art.
 It is these two character traits that led to the construction of the Mausoleum of Khoja Ahmed Yasawi.
-After he conquered the region around Turkestan in southern Kazakhstan, he ordered the creation of a large mausoleum, mosque, and madrassah in the then known town of Yasi.
-The modern day town of Turkestan effectively establishes the shared historical and cultural lineages.
-Marking the grave of Khoja Ahmed Yasawi, a revered 12th-century spiritual prophet brought together the visual representation of the Timurid period with culturally significant religion and art of the time.
+After he conquered the region around Turkestan in southern Kazakhstan, he ordered the creation of a large mausoleum, mosque, and madrassah in the town then known as Yasi.
+Now known as Turkestan, the modern city effectively establishes the shared historical and cultural lineages.
+In particular, the grave of Khoja Ahmed Yasawi, a revered 12th-century spiritual prophet, brings together the visual representation of the Timurid period with culturally significant religion and art of the time.

 Who was Khoja Ahmed Yasawi?